LukeSmithxyz/dwm/README.md

 sudo make install
 ```

+There is also a `PKGBUILD` usable on distributions with pacman.
+Run `makepkg -si` instead of `sudo make install`.

-## Please install `libxft-bgra`!
+### You must also install `libxft-bgra`!

-This build of dwm does not block color emoji in the status/info bar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes a libxft color emoji rendering problem, otherwise dwm will crash upon trying to render one.
+This build of dwm does not block color emoji in the status/info bar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/), which fixes a libxft color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Hopefully this fix will be in all libxft soon enough.